SAREC-Lab/SAFA-Artifacts/README.md

 Because the .JSON files do not provide a visual perspective of the artifacts and trace links that we are sharing, we further provide processed Graphviz files for both versions of the Artifact Trees ([V0](/V0_raw_artifacts_GraphvizFiles), [V1](/V1_raw_artifacts_GraphvizFiles)) as well as the [Delta Trees](/Delta_gvFiles).
 These provide a viewpoint of the underlying data artifacts.

-Please also see the preprint of our paper [Leveraging Artifact Trees to Evolve and Reuse Safety Cases](icse_19_safa_preprint.pdf)
-(*Ankit Agrawal, Seyedehzahra Khoshmanesh, Michael Vierhauser, Mona Rahimi, Jane Cleland-Huang, Robyn Lutz*) for additional details.

 ## Hazard Analysis